liu-qilong/college-beamer/README.md

 The `images/` folder stores the icon pictures.
 The `SINTEF_Logo_Sentrert_RGB.jpg` is the icon picture shown on the title page & normal pages.
 And the `SINTEF_Logo_Sentrert_Negativ_RGB.jpg` is the icon picture shown on the contents pages & end page, both on the left-top corner.

-You can replace them with your own icons, noted that the pictures' file names should be the same, otherwise the theme doesn't know how to find your icons.
+You can replace them with your own icons, noted that the pictures' file names should be the same as the original ones, otherwise the theme doesn't know how to find your icons.

 For those who open the template on Overleaf, please click the `Upload` button on the top-left corner to upload your icon pictures, and replace the original icon files in the `images/` folder.